 Similar to most countries, there are certain travel restrictions in place for people who wish to visit Kenya from Japan.
 It is important to find out about the requirements and application process before planning a trip to Kenya.
-The Kenyan eVisa now offers eligible tourists the possibility to apply for the correct travel authorization online.
+The Kenya online eVisa now offers eligible tourists the possibility to apply for the correct travel authorization online.

 Do Japanese Citizens Need a Visa for Kenya?